DDMAL/salami-data-public/readme.txt

 XEQS2                     Was the second annotation converted automatically from X/= notation?
 X indicates yes; 0 indicates no.

 Annotations are provided as a single file in the format in which they were written.
 To understand how to parse this format, please look up the Annotator's Guide at salami.music.mcgill.ca.

 ~@@@@~

+New for version 1.2: parsed version of annotations.

+A Ruby script was used to parse the annotations into separate files for the large-scale music similarity labels, small-scale music similarity labels, and function labels.
+The script which did the parsing is available on the SALAMI website but is not part of this package.
+Instrumentation labels are not yet included.

+Note that the parsed annotations do not correct any errors in the annotations, which still exist where they may.

+~@@@@~